Guides

 Before a boss attempt, check three things.
 First, does the group have the right gear or tools for the fight?
 Second, can the settlement survive while players are away or recovering?
 Third, is the reward likely to unlock a crafting tier or biome that the town is ready to support?
 If the answer to the third question is no, it may be better to stabilize food, storage, or hauling before forcing the fight.

 The god system can affect crafting if worship unlocks technologies, buildings, or upgrades.
-Public material mentions offerings, sacrifices, quests, and a worship currency.
-Treat those choices as high-impact until the live build proves otherwise.
+Treat offerings, sacrifices, quests, and worship currency as high-impact choices until your save proves they are routine.
 If a god path unlocks better production, stronger defense, or a new building type, it may become a core crafting route.
 If it costs rare materials or citizens, slow down before spending.

 Solo Crafting Route